-In Europe and many countries, including Israel and the United States, these brilliantly colored windows honor Biblical passages held in esteem by religious congregations and Christian leaders.
+In Eastern Europe and many countries, including Israel and the United States, these brilliantly colored windows honor Biblical passages held in esteem by religious congregations and Christian leaders.

 For that reason, “Poor Man’s Bible” is a popular phrase in modern days when discussing stained glass windows.
 During medieval times, the poor were mostly illiterate and could not afford Bibles.
 Therefore, the depiction of Biblical events in stained glass windows was a source for the illiterate to understand the events and lessons in the Bible.Read More